javascript-tutorial/server/README.md

 # Installation

-(If you have an old copy of the English tutorial, please rename `1-js/05-data-types/09-destructuring-assignment/1-destructuring-assignment` to `1-js/05-data-types/09-destructuring-assignment/1-destruct-user`).
+(If you have a very old copy of the English tutorial, please rename `1-js/05-data-types/09-destructuring-assignment/1-destructuring-assignment` to `1-js/05-data-types/09-destructuring-assignment/1-destruct-user`).

 1. Install [Git](https://git-scm.com/downloads) and [Node.JS](https://nodejs.org).